ananyateklu/Bright-Bridge-Realty/README.md

 - Search for real estate listings by city
 - View property details such as address, price, bedrooms, bathrooms, and living area
-- Responsive design that works on both desktop and mobile devices

 ## Installation